-168 MADISON, REPORT, supra note 3.
+MADISON, REPORT, supra note 3.
 (Italics added).

-169 The concept of allegiance also is central to other important constitutional questions, including (1) the meaning of the rule that the President be a "natural born Citizen," U.S. CONST. art.
+The concept of allegiance also is central to other important constitutional questions, including (1) the meaning of the rule that the President be a "natural born Citizen," U.S. CONST. art.
 II, § 1, cl.
-5 ("No Person except a natural born Citizen, or a Citizen of the United States, at the time of the Adoption of this Constitution, shall be eligible to the Office
+5 ("No Person except a natural born Citizen, or a Citizen of the United States, at the time of the Adoption of this Constitution, shall be eligible to the Office of President.") and (2) the meaning of the Fourteenth Amendment's phrase "subject to the jurisdiction thereof."
+U.S. CONST. amend.
+XIV, § 1 ("All persons born or so we must beg the reader's patience.

 The location in which an individual was physically present was one factor in determining the sovereign to whom he or she owed allegiance.
 Other factors included birthplace, parental allegiance, and individual conduct and intent.
-In Edward Coke's report on Calvin's Case (the 1608 decision that became the leading Anglo-American authority on the subject), he emphasized the importance of intent by writing, "ligeance is a quality of the mind, and not confined within any place."170 Lord Coke was correct that allegiance was not confined to any one place, but it was not purely a quality of the mind either.
+In Edward Coke's report on Calvin's Case (the 1608 decision that became the leading Anglo-American authority on the subject), he emphasized the importance of intent by writing, "ligeance is a quality of the mind, and not confined within any place."
+The Chief Justice was correct that allegiance was not confined to any one place, but it was not purely a quality of the mind either.